mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.1.2
+Allow any folder to be the zephyr install folder and allow to manually specificy tools directory.

 ### 1.1.1
 Fixed west init issue with by unsetting zephyr base.